-Building on a Bachelor’s degree, a Master’s program provides specialization and in-depth learning.
-As a graduate of one of our Master’s programs you are as well qualified for higher positions in the economy as for a subsequent academic career via a doctoral program.
+Our master programs provide specialization and in-depth learning.
+As a graduate, you are perfectly qualified for higher positions in industry or a subsequent career in academics via a doctoral program.

 Didactics of Informatics, UE 066 950

-The Master’s program Didactics of Informatics can no longer be enrolled.
-Students who have been admitted to this program prior to 1 October 2016 have the right to complete it until 30 November 2021, subject to an uninterrupted continuing education report.
+The master program Didactics of Informatics can no longer be enrolled.
+Before October 1, 2016, students admitted to this program have the right to complete it until November 30, 2021, subject to an uninterrupted continuing education report.